Montana-Media-Arts/340-interactive-arts-1/Projects/Documentation_and_Response/readme.md

 - code snippets
 - commit messages
 - videos
-- related work, artists, projects
+- related work, artists, projects (literature review)

-You should collect all of the above and more throughout each projects life cycle.
-This will allow you to discuss your work more fully at the time of presentation, and in the subsequent video/paper documentation.
+You should collect all of the above and more, throughout each project's life cycle.
+This will allow you to discuss your work thoroughly at the time of presentation, and in the subsequent video/paper documentation.

 ### Team Work